mukhtar-github/react-advanced/README.md

 export default ContextAPI;

-// After removing all the instances of removePerson
+// After removing all the instances of removePerson as props and as parameter
 ```

 ### useReducer and useContext Corresponding Projects